quietfanatic/make-pl/README.md

   something like `.'/tools'` if `MakePl.pm` is in the directory `tools`.
 If you used `perl MakePl.pm` to generate a make.pl, it'll have done this for you.

-- Because your build script is in a real programming language and not a DSL, you can actually do real abstraction.
-See `sample_make.pl` for some examples.
 - This module is entirely symlink-ignorant.
 If you use functions that reduce symlinks like `Cwd::realpath`, you may cause confusion.
 - This module won't work if you have filenames with backslashes in them.
 I